 I want you to go deep into your own mind and visualize this.

 Imagine you have a computer or Virtual Private Server (VPS).
-Let’s simply call them, computer on the internet so to speak.
+Let’s simply call them, the computer on the internet so to speak.
 The VPS is running for you 24 hours a day so it is very convenient to use such software on such servers.
 I personally have dozens of those VPS servers with lots of MetaTrader accounts running and I can assure you it’s exciting!

 So let’s say you have a computer, and you get your MetaTrader account.
 So you install Server EA, which is the first component of the software that needs to be installed on all the MetaTrader accounts you want to act as the master.

 In our case, we have one MetaTrader account and we want it to act as the master account.
-It’s just a regular MetaTrader account, nothing more, (you know, the one that everyone get from their Forex brokers).
+It’s just a regular MetaTrader account, nothing more, (you know, the one that everyone gets from their Forex brokers).
 After Server EA is installed you install other MetaTrader accounts with the second component that is called Client EA.

-Up to this point you already understand that the Local Trade Copier consists of two components.
+Up to this point, you already understand that the Local Trade Copier consists of two components.

 The role of Server EA